ystoll/hide_and_seek/README.md

 2. Training

   * The grid search we used was quite **naive**.
 More efficient approaches exist to tune the hyperparameter space.
 One can for instance use Bayesian approaches.
 The recommended library to use with Stable Baseline 3 seems to be [Optuna](https://optuna.org/).This should definitely be explored in the future.
-  * Callbacks should be used during training to have more control over the training procedures [callbacks](https://stable-baselines3.readthedocs.io/en/master/guide/callbacks.html).
+  * Callbacks should be used during training to have more control over the training procedures ([callbacks](https://stable-baselines3.readthedocs.io/en/master/guide/callbacks.html)).
   * Double Q Networks might be interesting.
-Also not supported yet by the stable baseline library, an issue is open [double q networks](https://github.com/DLR-RM/stable-baselines3/issues/622) hoping for future integration (see also this [notebook](https://colab.research.google.com/github/Stable-Baselines-Team/rl-colab-notebooks/blob/sb3/dqn_sb3.ipynb)).
+Also not supported yet by the stable baseline library, an issue is open ([double q networks](https://github.com/DLR-RM/stable-baselines3/issues/622)) hoping for future integration (see also this [notebook](https://colab.research.google.com/github/Stable-Baselines-Team/rl-colab-notebooks/blob/sb3/dqn_sb3.ipynb)).
   * There is still room for improving our random map generator.
 For instance, this method works well only with 12x12 maps.